aditya-tatwawadi/Audio-Signal-Processing/README.md

-# Song-Detection
+# Song-Detection Application
-Takes in a .mid file of an unknown song and produces a photo of the 3 most likely names.
-Uses web-scraping and real time information from the _Musipedia_ website.
+Hits _Musipedia_ in real time to webscrape and predict the most likely name suggestions of a song

 # Contributor
 Aditya Tatwawadi Westminster School.